HackYourFuture/React/week1/LESSONPLAN.md

 -   A component should always return JSX
 -   These are the parts that will build the DOM structure

-_Show example of both JSX and createElement component and ask students to do the same._
+_Show example of both JSX and createElement component and ask trainees to do the same._

 ## 5. Props